KePlast Smart Movement

 KEBA

-Summary: the benefits of KePlast Smart Movement
+KePlast Smart Movement benefits overview

-• Smart Movement compensates for the disadvantage of inaccuracy in positioning the mold with a directional valve.
+• Smart Movement compensates for the disadvantage of inaccuracy in positioning the mold with a directional valve,

-• Saves the space in the cabinet
+• saves the space in the cabinet,

-• For any hydraulic and hybrid injection molding machine type
+• for any hydraulic and hybrid injection molding machine type,

-• Very favorable energy-consumption performance
+• very favorable energy-consumption performance.

 This article is part of our whitepaper "Faster & more accurate control technology with KEBA concepts & KePlast Smart Functions".
 If you found this article insightful, we invite you to download the complete whitepaper for the comprehensive narrative.